UKCloud/documentation/articles/vmware/vmw-ref-pricing.md

 ## Overview

-UKCloud for VMware VMs start at 1p per hour.
+UKCloud for VMware VM pricing can be as low as 1p per hour.
 Full pricing with all options, including licensing and connectivity, is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 UKCloud for VMware VMs are priced per hour.
 Your bills are based on actual consumption, so if you're not using a VM, you can turn it off so you don't need to pay for it.